 The HERE Maps API stack overflow channel allows developers to determine if an issue has already been identified/reported and is currently being worked on by the HERE Maps API team.
-The stack overflow channel permits developers to either create a new bug report or provide additional information on an existing one.
+If you cannot find information about an issue there, you may report a new bug report by emailing us at firstname.lastname@example.org.
 We encourage all developers to provide as much detail as possible on each bug/issue identified, including:

 - Screenshots or other images